Join

 How do I get started?

-*If English is not your first language and you’re unsure whether you’ll be able to understand the paperwork, please bring someone with you who can help.
-Squadron staff will try to assist with any language difficulties.
+1If English is not your first language and you’re unsure whether you’ll be able to understand the paperwork, please engage someone you trust who can help.
+If you come to our Squadron for support, please bring that person with you and Squadron staff will try to assist with any language difficulties.

 Frequently asked questions